<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 Once the application passes all the tests and quality assurance, it is time to move into staging and deployment.
 The application binaries, now in the packaged form, are readied for uploading into MECM, Microsoft Intune, Workspace ONE, Citrix, or whatever desktop management platform you are using.
 Typically, there is a change control to upload the application into the live environment.

-Traditionally, for most organizations, although they theoretically know they have to manage an application's lifecycle, this application management process stops at deployment.
-But, in reality, we should move the application into lifecycle management mode to ensure that security updates are applied as they become available and that the application is upgraded to newer versions.
-Additionally, that it continues to be constantly tested against new environmental components, like new Windows servicing releases, to ensure that it is still working appropriately.
+Traditionally, although most organizations theoretically know they have to manage an application's lifecycle, most application management processes stop at deployment.
+But in reality, we should move the application into lifecycle management mode to ensure that security updates are applied as they become available and that the application is upgraded to newer versions.
+Additionally, applications continue to be constantly tested against new environmental components, like new Windows releases, to ensure that it is still working appropriately.
+At some point, when the end of life of an application is reached, the application needs to be retired properly.

 New call-to-action